OIEIEIO/p2pool-api-panel/README.md

 This project is based on the instructions from the [xmr-metrics](https://github.com/OIEIEIO/xmr-metrics) repository with customizations for the P2Pool API.
 Special thanks to the members of the P2Pool Mini IRC channel for their guidance on setting up the data API.
 - IRC at #p2pool-mini@irc.libera.chat:6697.

-## Donate

-If you find this project useful and would like to support its development, please consider donating to the following cryptocurrency addresses:

-**Monero (XMR):**
-`45fEZ996KubUBfYH3n5jTSJqWcqscwZsJYFFHRbwM4wNGLcV4g3ABZ2eZs9VwJoGBAPAbCRrDw4qEK8hmb2BzMkE6JcBYXj`

-Thank you for your support!